phooIish/ChiliGame/README.md

-# ChiliGame
+# The Chili Game
-The Chili Game from The Secret Rules of Modern Living: Algorithms
+There is a jar filled with thirteen chocolates and a chili pepper.
+Each player grabs one to three chocolates per turn until one of them is left with the chili pepper.